rapid7/insightconnect-plugins/plugins/palo_alto_cortex_xdr/help.md

 # Version History

-* 4.0.0 - SDK Bump to 6.1.0
-* 4.0.0 - `Get Alerts`: Fixed issue where trigger was failing due to empty output fields
+* 4.0.0 - `Get Alerts`: Fixed issue where trigger was failing due to empty output fields | SDK Bump to 6.1.0
 * 3.0.0 - Updated `hosts` output of `Get Incident` trigger and `Monitor Incident Events` task to separate host values | Update `insightconnect-plugin-runtime` to version 5
 * 2.3.0 - Add types `xql_query_result` to `Get XQL Query Results` action's response | Add new trigger `Get Query Results`
 * 2.2.1 - Fix issue in Get Incidents trigger where fields with null values were causing trigger to fail